peterkomo/codechallange3/README.md

 # movie app

-This website allows to easy onboarding of sellers to watermelon marketplace
+This website allows people to buy movie tickets and show when sold out

 ## Table of Content
 Description